dynatrace-oss/barista/documentation/getting-started.md

 @import '~@dynatrace/barista-components/style/index';
 ```

-## Step 5: Optional - Add fonts and icon files to your assets
+## Step 5: Optional - add fonts and icon files to your assets

 Add this section to the `assets` array in your projects architect in the
 angular.json.
 This will copy all svgs from the iconpack and all fonts shipped
-with the angular-components-library to your dist package and will make angular
+with the barista-components library to your dist package and will make Angular
 aware of the file dependencies.

 ```json